LiamHardman/fm-dash/docs/ARCHITECTURE.md

 ### Data Processing Pipeline

-The core of FMDB is its sophisticated data processing pipeline:
+The core of FM-Dash is its sophisticated data processing pipeline:

 ```
 HTML File Upload